 Platforms that permit shorting bitcoin

-Below is a list of platforms that allow the practice of bitcoin shorting.
+Below is a short list of platforms that allow the practice of bitcoin shorting.

 1 – PrimeXBT